Learn about our Direct Admissions into the 4-Year Traditional BSN program.

 Now is a great time to think about Careers in Nursing or to advance your career by pursuing a BS degree, MSN, or EdD in Nursing Education.
 As you probably know, the nation is facing a growing shortage of both nurses and nursing faculty and the demand for these professionals is expected to grow.
 In fact, according to the US Bureau of Labor Statistics, employment of Registered Nurses is expected to grow by 15% from 2016-2026, much faster than average.
 Alumni from all of the nursing programs are readily recruited by employers.
 In fact, Yale-New Haven Health System hired SCSU alumni as a large percentage of their professional RN staff.

 We are proud of the growth and accomplishments within the Department.
 In fact, the Department continues to develop new programs, engaging teaching and learning strategies, and innovative ideas.
 From our original graduating class of just 13 students, the nursing major at SCSU has been identified as one of the top selected majors on the campus.
-As one of the departments in the School of Health and Human Services, students and faculty have great opportunities for interprofessional learning experiences.
+As one of the departments in the College of Health and Human Services, students and faculty have great opportunities for interprofessional learning experiences.

 I invite you to contact the Department for further information.
 You might be interested in speaking with one of our faculty or visiting one of our classes.
 Please let me know how I might assist you.
 I thank you for visiting our website and I am available to you for any questions that you may have.
 You may also reach out to Mrs. Chelsea Ortiz, Nursing Information and Program Admissions Coordinator, at firstname.lastname@example.org to ask questions about our program and what SCSU has to offer!